Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1/readme.md

 });

 /*
 Lists all versions of server certificates and certificate authorities (CAs) for the specified instance.
 There can be up to three sets of certs listed: the certificate that is currently in use, a future that has been added but not yet used to sign a certificate, and a certificate that has been rotated out.
+For instances not using Certificate Authority Service (CAS) server CA, use ListServerCas instead.
 */
 await gapi.client.sql.instances.ListServerCertificates({
   instance: 'instance',